-Our work will be overseen by a planning team comprised of a representative and active group of stakeholders.
+This work is overseen by a planning team comprised of a representative and active group of stakeholders.
 The Planning Team's charge is to:

 - oversee the entire planning process for the Barr Foundation Wider Learning Ecosystem grant, including supporting the work of four subcommittees and gathering input from students, parents, and the community;

-- develop a design plan for integrating substantial out-of-school-learning experiences for every SHS student for consideration by the Superintendent and School Committee by December 2018;
+- develop a design plan for integrating substantial out-of-school-learning experiences for every SHS student for consideration by the Superintendent and School Committee by spring of 2019;

 - once the plan is approved, oversee preparation for implementation roll-out starting in September 2019.